 Creating Gender Equality

 A woman’s ability to earn an independent income increases her involvement in community work, raises her children’s education level and reduces her family’s environmental impact.
-With this in mind, we began the Women’s Entrepreneurship and Empowerment Initiativeand have since piloted this program that trains women in entrepreneurship and gives them the opportunity to apply for a microgrant to fund her business.
+With this in mind, we began the Women’s Entrepreneurship and Empowerment Initiativeand have since piloted this program that trains women in entrepreneurship and gives them the opportunity to apply for a microgrant to fund a business.
 Rather than requesting traditional repayment, we ask women to repay in conservation gains by organizing local conservation projects.

-Recently funded beekeeping businesses for honey production are now protecting habitat around hundreds of hives.
+Recently funded beekeeping businesses for honey production are now protecting habitat around more than 650 hives.
 We believe that this market is much more local and stable, and can provide a viable source of wildlife-friendly income.
 By teaching women vital accounting, marketing and enterprise-specific skills, we can help them lift up their entire community.

 Our Community-based Wildlife Tourism initiative is intended to generate valuefor communities that successfully live alongside wildlife.
 We are developing this initiative in partnership with the community.
 Rather than rushing the decision-making process, APW is working to ensure that local communities have a range of models to choose from, so they can eventually pursue the most appropriate option(s) from a local point of view.